jam3oun00/mohamed_jamoun-taas-frontend-challenge/README.md

 ### challenges

 The only challenge I had in this project was the CORS issue when trying to exchange code with access_token (https://github.com/login/oauth/access_token)
-The only solution I can think of is to use the backend, but I tried another temporary/simple solution that is [thingproxy](https://github.com/Freeboard/thingproxy)
+The only solution I can think of is to use the backend, but I tried another temporary/simple solution that is [thingproxy](https://github.com/Freeboard/thingproxy) (as this a test not a real app)
 For the other API endpoints, there was no issues at all